 A fitting tribute to the legacy and ongoing mission of Dr. Martin Luther King Jr. Beyond that, this book is a tool to engage young minds in discussing ways they can advocate for equality through their direct actions, be they large or small.

 An ordinary city wall, a block long, is present to the seasonal activities that happen throughout the community.
-The wall is neglected for many years until a young artist takes his pencil, paint, and dreams and unites with others to create an urban work of art on the wall’s blank canvas.
+For many years, the wall is neglected until a young artist takes his pencil, paint, and dreams and unites with others to create an urban work of art on the wall’s blank canvas.

 Khalida wakes in the night, drowsily makes her way to the piano, and attempts to capture the melody that roused her from sleep.
 At school the next day, she finds herself in the auditorium again aching to capture the muse.
 However, she is continually thwarted each time her hands set upon a keyboard.
 Will Khalida ever capture the song begging to be freed?